saihinchi/FlamingAnalysis/README.md

     python main.py

-Note: When running 'main.py' as initial setting, the parameter named as 'initial_day' needs to be set 'False', otherwise it will return wrong results.
+Note: When running 'main.py' as initial setting, the parameter named as 'initial_day' needs to be set 'False', otherwise it will return wrong results.<br>
-When making use of AWS EC2 instance, the steps of what this system does are broken down into few parts below
+When making use of AWS EC2 instance, the steps of what this system does are broken down into few parts below<br>
 * First, the system extracts tweet data having got the name of our company , that is ‘company name’, from API to insert them into AWS MySQL database .

 * Then, we plan to analyse the stored data to categorise these into positive and negative tweets by AWS Comprehend which is cognitive analysis tool.